J-E-Foster/Python-Task-Manager/WORKFLOW.md

 ## Open pull request
 * You can request that your change to be taken up into the main repository.
-* Once you push to your forked remote, click the **"Compare & pull request"** button that appeared your forked repository:
+* Once you push to your forked remote, click the **"Compare & pull request"** button that appeared your forked repository.
-[pic]
-* Open a pull request screen should appear:
+* Open a pull request screen should appear.
-[pic]
 * Write a descriptive message and click **"Create pull request"**.

 ## Clean up after a merge